Labbaker/SeniorDesign/README.md

 GPS connection: get the beacon's gps, save it. get new coords once every 24 hours, gps should sleep bluetooth/mobile app:
-(according to adafruit tutorial) broadcasts a char string that mobile app bluetooth looks for send GPS coords if mobile app requests it for map
+(according to adafruit tutorial) broadcasts a char string that mobile app bluetooth looks for send GPS coords if mobile app requests it for map. transmit all the stuff related to alerts/ack'ing them responds to main station ping every hour